Monte Sant'Angelo: Economy

 Monte Sant'Angelo's economy is still largely based on agriculture and livestock breeding.
 A certain tourist importance is related to the presence of the Sanctuary of Saint Michael the Archangel.

 Employment

 The majority of the working population own farmland, raise cattle, run bakeries, restaurants, or stores.
 Often stores and businesses are family owned.

 The population of Monte Sant'Angelo remains relatively small due to lack of employment in town.
 Often, young people leave to find work elsewhere.
 Due to this the majority of the population is retired and elderly.

 Transportation

 Monte Sant'Angelo can be reached by road through the Foggia-Monte Sant'Angelo SP.55 provincial road.
 The SP.89 provincial road passes through the frazione of Macchia.

+Climate

+According to the Köppen climate classification, Monte Sant'Angelo experiences a mid-latitude humid subtropical climate (Cfa), bordering on a semi-arid climate with a mean annual temperature below 18°C (BSk); and a hot-summer Mediterranean climate (Csa).